 - Before buying brown sugar in packs, make sure you have airtight containers to store it into.

-Brown sugar does not go bad unless it is contaminated.
+Well, if you are like most organized restaurants and how chefs do it in their homes, you would not want to make your Brown sugar does not go bad unless it is contaminated.
 But even when it is contaminated, only the contaminated parts are unusable for dishes and desserts.
 Hardened brown sugar can still be redeemed and it can take some time.
 So the best thing to do is to keep your brown sugar stored right the first time.
 After all, it will be part of your food and we don’t want food made from unclean ingredients.